celery/celery/docs/configuration.rst

 * ``options``

-    Additional keyword arguments to pass to the mongodb connection constructor.
+    Additional keyword arguments to pass to the MongoDB connection constructor.
 See the :pypi:`pymongo` docs to see a list of arguments supported.